help and advice

 8. Start to cancel any contracts in the person's name

 There are a number of organisations you will need to contact yourself to cancel any contracts.
-These may include banks, gas or electrics.
-In time you may also wish to look at closing social media accounts, some of which can be memorialised after a person’s death.
+These may include banks, gas or electric companies.
+In time, you may also wish to look at closing social media accounts, some of which can be memorialised after a person’s death.